kachelo/NGS-analysis-from-TB-sputum/3_Variant_calling_by_GATK/008-File_format_for_GATK_and_bias_control/c_Merge/README.md

 On downstream analyses, it is convenient to have one sample per file.

-On LDG, there may be samples processed by different panels and they should be treated by their own.
+There may be samples processed by different panels and they should be treated by their own.

 Requirements